From £80,4959

 It starts with the suspension, which strikes a masterful balance between ride comfort on the one hand and retaining the connectedness you want from a Porsche on the other.
 You never get the ‘magic carpet’ feel of an air-sprung Mercedes-Benz, but all the movements are so well controlled and damped that there’s no harshness whatsoever.

-Traction is impossibly strong as well, even in the rear-driven version on wet Tarmac.
+Traction is incredibly strong as well, even in the rear-driven version on wet Tarmac.
 Most buyers opt for the 4, but unless you’re going to be frequently climbing snowy hills, there’s no real need.

 Panamera Turbo